 Alternatively, you can go with public transportation.
 Have a look on this webpage that explains different ways to arrive at the ski resort by bus or train.

-We spent in total 350 Koruna (13 euros) for the ski, poles and boots, and another 350 Koruna (13 euros)for the snowboard and the boots with K+K Ski School.
+Just at the entrance of Cerna Hora Ski resort in Czech, there is the K+K Ski School.
+We rented our equipment from them.
+We spent in total 350 Koruna (13 euros) for the ski, poles and boots, and another 350 Koruna (13 euros)for the snowboard and the boots.

 *Alert: We searched everywhere to rent some ski clothes (gloves, jacket and trousers), and we couldn’t find anywhere.
 As far as we understood, no one will find such shop because there is none – if you do, please tell us!!
 So, be ready to ask someone to lend you (as we did), or to buy it.
 If the latest option is for you, an idea is to pop up at Decathlon, in Prague.

-There are many passes to spend your day skiing at Cerna Hora.
-We bought the afternoon half day pass, which clocks in at 1 pm and out at 6 pm and spent 560 Koruna (22 euros) per person.
-Check the full price list here.
+There are many passes to spend your day skiing at Cerna Hora Ski Resort.
+We bought the afternoon half day pass, which clocks in at 1 pm and out at 6 pm.
+The cost of skiing in Czech Republic with the hal-day pass was 560 Koruna (22 euros) per person.

-There are kiosks inside the ski resort with things to eat and drink, and they are not really expensive.
-The trail we were, even had a bar at the top of the mountain, with poufs all around to relax and appreciate the view between one downhill and another.
+There are kiosks inside the Czech ski resort with things to eat and drink and they are not really expensive.
+At the skii path we were, there was even a bar at the top of the mountain with sitting poufs all around to relax and appreciate the view between one downhill and another.

 Where to sleep at Cerna Hora

-If you don’t want to do the tiring job of driving forth and back to Prague, there are many accommodation places nearby the ski resort, some even offer its guests discounts on the ski pass as well as free transportation to the station.
-Just remember to book your hotel beforehand, and from Monday Feelings.com!
-You don’t pay any extra to book from here and you help us to keep on with the website – Thanks in advance 🙂
+If you don’t want to do the tiring job of driving forth and back to Prague, there are many accommodation places nearby the ski resort.
+In fact, some even offer its guests discounts on the ski pass as well as free transportation to the station.
+Just remember to book your hotel beforehand.
+You can check availability for Czech ski resorts here.

 TIP: If you have never skied before and are a bit scared, there are ski schools around that can help you on your first time.
 Or, perhaps, think of hiring an instructor too.